 Ministers in the government were other key stakeholders in implementing these reforms, as they would never have got off the ground without their support.
 Despite not being involved in the design of these reforms, ministers did seem generally supportive of the reforms as it enabled them to have greater visibility into what their department were producing.
 Ian Ball argued that “these reforms enabled ministers to get a much clearer sight of what services departments were producing, enabling them to reprioritise in favour of services that better achieved outcomes sought by the Government” .
 Ministers had also been requesting similar changes for years, in order to gain greater control over their departments and have more accountability mechanisms for civil servants.
 Furthermore, in the early period after implementation when ministers were looking for efficiency savings, they saw the benefits in their ability to make more informed budgetary decisions, so that reinforced their support.

-The engagement and support of civil servants was more mixed however.
+However, the engagement and support of civil servants was more mixed.
 Civil servants were not widely consulted about the design or implementation of the reforms.
-There did also see more resistance from civil servants around the new requirement to specify outputs rather than outcomes.
+There was also more resistance from civil servants around the new requirement to specify outputs rather than outcomes.
 Ball suspects that this was because outputs were easier to hold people directly accountable for and thus civil servants were sometimes reluctant to specify them: “they weren't quite so keen on the accountability bit as the freedom to manage bit, and some of them were quite reluctant to specify what services they actually produced.”
-However Ball did note that a lot of civil servants saw the benefits in terms of efficiency of the reforms, something that many had been requesting change in for a long time: “part of the reason I think there wasn't so much resistance from public servants is that they had wanted for a long time some of the reform elements that they got here.”
+However, Ball did note that a lot of civil servants saw the benefits in terms of efficiency of the reforms, something that many had been requesting change in for a long time: “part of the reason I think there wasn't so much resistance from public servants is that they had wanted for a long time some of the reform elements that they got here.”
 Ian Ball also noted that the speed of the financial system transformation, which was implemented across departments in only 18 months, wouldn’t have been possible unless civil servants across departments were in favour of the reforms – indicating some more evidence of their backing.

 Political Commitment Strong